plaid/pattern-transfers/README.md

 After starting up the Pattern sample app, you can now view it at https://localhost:3002.
 Your browser will alert you with an invalid certificate warning; click on "advanced" and proceed.

-## Initial App Status and database

-For purposes of this sample app only, an initial call to transfer/event/sync is made when the app is loaded.
-This is because in order to call transfer/event/sync later you will need the event_id of the very last event created on your clientId to set as the after_id in the request.
-In the case that you have cleared your database before starting the server, you will no longer have a database of events in order to obtain that last event_id.
-The initial call to transfer/event/sync will paginate through the events to find the very last event created and saves this event_id in the database to use in the transfer/event/sync call in response to the first webhook received.
-For subsequent webhooks, calls made to transfer/event/sync can use the event_id of the very last event in the database.

 ## Debugging

 The node debugging port (9229) is exposed locally on port 9229.